 Common causes include exercise, eating spicy foods, or being out in the heat.

-Our sweat glands are controlled by the sympathetic nervous system.
+The sympathetic nervous system controls our sweat glands.
 Different glands respond to different sweat-inducing stimuli.

 - Apocrine Gland – The apocrine gland is responsible for sweat produced by adrenaline.
 It’s the gland responsible for armpit sweating with axillary hyperhidrosis.

-- Eccrine Glands – The eccrine glands are activated by emotional stressors like fear and nervousness.
-Excessively sweaty palms (palmar hyperhidrosis) or feet (plantar hyperhidrosis) is typically the result of the eccrine glands.
+- Eccrine Glands – Emotional stressors like fear and nervousness activate the eccrine glands.
+Excessively sweaty palms (palmar hyperhidrosis) or feet (plantar hyperhidrosis) are typically the result of the eccrine glands.

 So what can you do?
-While sweat-resistant fabrics and antiperspirants can create temporary relief or a tiny barrier to excessive sweating, for those who experience hyperhidrosis, this may not be enough.
-This, partnered with the harmful chemicals that litter many types of deodorant for women and men, surgical intervention becomes a necessity to stop embarrassing and, yes, sticky situations.
+While sweat-resistant fabrics and antiperspirants can create temporary relief or a tiny barrier to excessive sweating, this may not be enough for those who experience hyperhidrosis.
+This, partnered with the harmful chemicals that litter many types of deodorant for women and men, surgical intervention becomes necessary to stop embarrassing and, yes, sticky situations.

 Surgery is the only long-term solution for hyperhidrosis.
 Although most of the options involve the surgical interruption of the sympathetic chain, they are not all the same.
 The different treatments vary depending on the type of hyperhidrosis and the preferred approach.

 Endoscopic thoracic sympathectomy is a minimally invasive procedure.
 The surgery removes at least one sympathetic ganglion in the thoracic region.
 The removal prevents sweating in the targeted region.